CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that clearly defines what the skill does (three specific review passes), when to use it (post-completion of coding tasks), and how it differs from a related skill (CI variant).
-The main weakness is that trigger terms lean toward internal/technical vocabulary rather than natural user language, which could reduce discoverability when users ask for code review or cleanup in more casual terms.
+This is a strong description that clearly defines its niche as a post-completion code review skill with three specific passes.
+It excels at completeness by providing both what/when guidance and even disambiguating from a related CI skill.
+The main weakness is that trigger terms lean toward specialized jargon rather than natural user language, which could reduce discoverability when users ask for common tasks like 'review my code' or 'clean up this code'.

 Suggestions